If you get Universal credit, you can apply online if:

 - your family’s annual income is £16,190 or less

 To apply, you’ll need your:

 - benefit award letter if you’re over 18 (you must enter the same information that’s on this letter)

-If you’re currently receiving paper vouchers for Healthy Start, these will stop once you complete the online application.
 You can still use your Healthy Start vouchers until their expiry date.
 You can find the expiry date printed on your vouchers.